 Waterfall Project Management

-Waterfall (sometimes referred as “traditional”) project management involves an in-depth, upfront planning process and follows a linear, pre-determined project schedule over a specified period.
-Waterfall projects are typically predictable; have a definitive end date; and have explicit procedures of how projects are initiated, planned, executed, monitored, controlled and closed (Deming’s “Plan-Do-Check-Act Cycle”).
+Waterfall (sometimes referred to as “traditional”) project management involves an in-depth, upfront planning process and follows a linear, pre-determined project schedule over a specified period.
+Waterfall projects are typically predictable; have a definitive end date, and have explicit procedures of how projects are initiated, planned, executed, monitored, controlled, and closed (Deming’s “Plan-Do-Check-Act Cycle”).
 The advantages of using the waterfall method to manage projects is having clear expectations and meeting those expectations by achieving certain milestones.
 Waterfall originated in the manufacturing industry as a result of understanding that changes in scope mid-project were usually very costly.
 Generally, companies use waterfall on their projects when:

 - They’ve executed a similar type of project previously and it’s almost cookie-cutter;

 - They’re able to determine up front the specific project scope and requirements; and